mixstam1821/Xenia/README.md

 ### Method 2 — Using Docker (no Python setup required)

-Docker lets you run Xenia in a completely isolated container, without needing to install Python, pip, or any dependencies on your machine. **This is ideal if you don't want to deal with Python at all.**
+Docker lets you run Xenia in a completely isolated container, without needing to install Python, pip, or any dependencies on your machine.

 #### Step 1 — Install Docker